What is Astrology?

 The moon pulls on the tidal flow and we are composed of the exact makeup of the earth so why wouldn’t everything around us have an effect?
 In dreams water is a symbol of our emotional condition just as the moon describes this in our chart.
 Jupiter is responsible for sunspot activity which interferes with telecommunications on the earth.
 The planets influence each other and ultimately all of life on earth.

 However, astrologers are not after scientific explanations.
 Rising ocean temperatures create hurricanes that recede as waters are returned to optimal levels.
 In September prior to hibernation, hungry bears will break into houses in the mountains and then disappear when the snow comes.
 In the same way, astrologers simply document and share repetitive causal phenomena.
 When Neptune moved into Aquarius and Uranus was in Pisces astrologers predicted the outcome.
 The lines separating humanity (Aquarius) would dissolve (Neptune) because of a revolutionary change (Uranus) to sacred beliefs (Neptune) using technology (Uranus) so that humanity could progress beyond dogma and illusion (Neptune).
 In 1993 these planets were conjunct in Capricorn (government and business) and the European Union was created.
 Neptune dissolves boundaries while Uranus creates a new frontier.

 Today we are lucky to be part of a world that is moving toward greater tolerance and understanding as self empowerment (Aries) is enhanced via technology (Uranus) using the power of social media.
 Pluto remains in Capricorn ensuring that economic, environmental and financial considerations are transformed.
 The spotlight remains on unscrupulous or non sustainable environmental practices where the rug is being pulled out beneath those in power.
-The attack on Monsanto, the avaaz organization and wikileaks are all a part of the transits of the times.
+The attack on Monsanto, online petitions, crowd funding sites and wikileaks are all a part of the transits of the times.